Blog

 Wayne County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is April 6 and first fall frost is November 1.

-Wayne County County sits in USDA Zone 7a.
+Wayne County sits in USDA Zone 7a.
 Rue grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Rue grow in Wayne County County's climate?
+Can Rue grow in Wayne County's climate?

 🌱